touir1/Spam-Classifier-machine-learning-Gaussian-Naive-Bayes/README.md

 ## Usage ##

-to use Date2 module with javascript you need to:
+to use Date2 module with a console you need to:
 ```
 Usage: spam_detector.py [options]